datadive-ai/Amplitude-JavaScript/CONTRIBUTING.md

   - Snippet in `<script>` tag
   - RequireJS (may be dropped in future)
 - Workflow is facilitated with both `make` and `yarn` (legacy, may possibly be updated to full `yarn`)
-- Chek out the [Amplitude Instrumentation Explorer]((https://chrome.google.com/webstore/detail/amplitude-instrumentation/acehfjhnmhbmgkedjmjlobpgdicnhkbp)) to help logging events during development
+- Chek out the [Datadive Instrumentation Explorer]((https://chrome.google.com/webstore/detail/datadive-instrumentation/acehfjhnmhbmgkedjmjlobpgdicnhkbp)) to help logging events during development

 ### Architecture